JetBrains/kotlin/GRADLE_PLUGIN.md

     The task has no properties to use by a build script.

 * __compileKonan__.
 Aggregate task to build all the Kotlin/Native artifacts for all available targets. `konan.build.targets` project property also may be used to override the target list.
-The task has no properties to use by a build script.
+The task has no properties that can be used by a build script.

 * __run\<ArtifactName>__.
-Such a task is created for each executable supported by current host and allows one to run this executable.
-The task is an instance of Gradle's [`Exec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html) so it supports all settings provided by `Exec`.
+Such a task is created for each executable supported by the current host and allows you to run this executable.
+The task is an instance of Gradle's [`Exec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html) so it supports all the settings provided by `Exec`.
 Additionally, run parameters may be passed to the task using the `runArgs` project property:

     ```
     ./gradlew runFoo -PrunArgs='foo bar'
     ```

-The plugin also edits the default `build` and `clean` tasks so that the first one allows one to build all the artifacts supported
+The plugin also edits the default `build` and `clean` tasks so that the first one allows you to build all the artifacts supported
 (it's dependent on the `compileKonan` task) and the second one removes the files created by the Kotlin/Native build.

 ## Building dynamic libraries and frameworks